1jour1vin

 "This is an extraordinary taste experience: a masterpiece rated 100/100!"

 "Les Carmes Haut-Brion 2022 is a majestic masterpiece from technical director Guillaume Pouthier.
-Dark and homogeneous in the glass, the 2022 presents an exotic blend of black cherry, lavender, sage, blood orange, menthol, espresso and dried flowers.
-It shows extraordinary depth and substance in all its dimensions.
-The time spent in the glass hints at what lies ahead in the years and decades to come."
-(Vinous 2025) - Delivery in wooden cases possible for orders of 6 bottles of this wine (depending on country and shipping method selected).
+Dark and uniform in the glass, the 2022 presents an exotic blend of black cherry, lavender, sage, blood orange, menthol, espresso, and dried flowers.
+It displays extraordinary depth and substance in all its dimensions.
+Time spent in the glass gives a glimpse of what lies ahead in the years and decades to come."
+(Vinous 2025) - Delivery in wooden cases is available for orders of 3 bottles of this wine (depending on the country and shipping method selected).

-Buy your Les Carmes Haut-Brion wines at the best price on private sale!
+Buy your Les Carmes Haut-Brion wines at the best price in a private sale!

 Rated site